Best project planning tools in 2026

 1. Breeze

-If you want to learn more about how Breeze supports project planning workflows, visit our project planning overview.
+If you want to see how Breeze supports project planning in more detail, visit our project planning overview.

-Why Breeze is a good choice as project planning tool:
+Why Breeze is the best choice for project planning:

 "I love the email notifications for comments on important tasks + email reminders on projects and tasks.
 The time tracking functionality is great.
 I can analyze my team's performance and identify opportunities for improvements to efficiency."